 The Jury’s out on Mr Darcy!

 Being a juror is a serious civic duty for some, for others, it creates a sense of entitlement and empowerment.
+For a fiction writer it is a place to observe human behaviour up close for an extended period.

-The early pleasantries of being a fellow juror soon diminished when baggage from the past and present private worlds seeped in, threatening to stymie a just call on the evidence presented.
+The early pleasantries of being a fellow juror soon diminished when baggage from past and present private worlds seeped in, threatening to stymie a just call on the evidence presented.

-The judge stood strong, ‘you’ve been a good bunch so far, go back and deliberate further, if you have to spend another week here you will have to.
-A verdict is imperative’.
+The judge stood strong, you’ve been a good bunch so far, go back and deliberate further, if you have to spend another week here you will have to.
+A verdict is imperative.

-A subtle reminder to one of the jurors mooting for a hung jury, the one who casually mentioned during the early days, of affable newness, that an overseas holiday was booked and expressed the hope that jury duty should be ‘done and dusted’ by then – a reminder that the holiday booked might have to be shelved if the deliberation continued led to a sudden turnaround from the miscreants who worked hand in glove – both had birth origins from the same geographic location – could this have been the reason for the shared bigotry?
+The legal team dropped hints during the process, too, that their client, the accused, was no Mr. Darcy – a subtle reminder to one of the jurors mooting for a hung jury, the one who casually mentioned during the early days, of affable newness, that an overseas holiday was booked and expressed the hope that jury duty should be done and dusted by then – then the reminder that the holiday booked might have to be shelved if the deliberation continued -miraculoulsy this led to a sudden turnaround from the hand in glove team of two.

 Mercurial!